box/developer.box.com/content/guides/tooling/cli/quick-start/5-powershell-script-templates.md

 ## Run the script

 Now all you need to do is run the script.
-Change directory into the `User Creation & Provisioning` folder:
+Change the directory to the folder containing the script.
+In this example, it is the `User Creation & Provisioning` folder.

 ```bash
 rvb@lab:~/box-cli/examples/User Creation & Provisioning$ pwsh